dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 event.register(tes3.event.initialized, initializedCallback, { priority = 100 })
 ```

 Functions registered with higher `priority` will run first.
 The default is 0.
-We setting the `priority` to be anything higher than 0 can make sure our `initializedCallback` will run before The Crafting Framework registered all the recipes.
+Setting the `priority` to be anything higher than 0 can make sure our `initializedCallback` will run before The Crafting Framework registered all of the recipes.

-Let's test it again.
-Now as you can see from the log here, our bandage recipe was registered right when The Crafting Framework was registering Ashfall's Bushcrafting MenuActivator.
+Launch the game again.
+Now you should be able to see in your log that our bandage recipe was registered right when The Crafting Framework was registering Ashfall's Bushcrafting MenuActivator.

 That's it for today.
 You've learned how to comment, how to create variables and functions, and the concept of event-driven programming.
-See you in the next video.
+See you in the next section.

 ??? example "What your main.lua should look like"